romemart/Multithreading-cpp/Multithreading in C++.md

     return 0;
 }
 ```
-Note the statement, `thr.detach();`.
+Note the statement, <font color="red">thr.detach();</font>.
 This program, as it is, will compile very well.
 However, when running the program, an error message may be issued.
 When the thread is detached, it is on its own and may complete its execution after the calling thread has completed its execution.
 ##### id get_id()
 id is a class in the thread class.
 The member function, get_id(), returns an object, which is the ID object of the executing thread.
 The text for the ID can still be gotten from the id object – see later.
 The following code shows how to obtain the id object of the executing thread:
 ```cpp